cloudfoundry/php-buildpack/docs/config.md

 | HTTP_PROXY | Instruct the build pack to use an HTTP proxy to download resources accessed via http. |
 | HTTPS_PROXY | Instruct the build pack to use an HTTP proxy to download resources accessed via https. |
 | ADDITIONAL_PREPROCESS_CMDS | A list of additional commands that should be run prior to the application.
 This allows developers a way to run things like migration scripts prior to the application being run. |

+For details about supported versions, please read the [release notes](https://github.com/cloudfoundry/php-buildpack/releases) for your buildpack version.

 ### HTTPD, Nginx and PHP configuration